PoP-PoPAPI/api-graphql/README.md

 It adds compatibility with GraphQL to the [PoP API](https://github.com/getpop/api): Execute queries against a single endpoint (`/api/graphql/?query=...`), and the response mirrors the structure of the query.

-While the query input is different than GraphQL (added through URL param `fields`), the output is exactly the same.
+While the query input is different than GraphQL (added through URL param `query`), the output is exactly the same.

 ## Install